argoproj/argo-events/docs/tutorials/06-circuit-and-switch.md

 If the logic results in `true` value, the sensor will execute the triggers else it won't.

 ## Switch
-A switch is condition that applies on group of circuit groups.
-Through switch, you can micro manage the triggers.
+A switch is the conditional execution gate for a trigger.

-Consider a scenario where you have a `Webhook` and `Minio` gateway, and you want to trigger an Argo workflow if the sensor receives event from the `Webhook` gateway, but, another workflow if it receives event from the `Minio` gateway.
+Consider a scenario where you have a `Webhook` and `Minio` gateway, and you want to trigger an Argo workflow if the sensor receives an event from the `Webhook` gateway, but, another workflow if it receives an event from the `Minio` gateway.

 1. Create the webhook event source and gateway.
 The gateway listens to HTTP requests on port `12000`